From the Chair

 Welcome to the Department of Physics & Astronomy

 We are deeply engaged in applied physics research focusing on energy, nanoscience and technology, quantum computation using superconducting qubits and ultra-fast lasers.
-Our faculty is engaged in the development of semiconductor electronics, spintronics and photonics, material research and applications in low-diminutional nanostructures and devices such as photonic and plasmonic graphene, carbon nanotube and nanodetectors and high-frequency electronics, optoelectronics and nanoelectromechnical systems.
+Our faculty are engaged in the development of semiconductor electronics, spintronics and photonics, material research and applications in low-dimensional nanostructures and devices such as photonic and plasmonic graphene, carbon nanotube and nanodetectors and high-frequency electronics, optoelectronics and nanoelectromechnical systems.

-We investigate the heavens, the Solar System, our Galaxy and its content, extragalactic phenomena such as galaxy evolution across most of cosmic time, galaxy clusters and the large-scale structure and geometry of the Universe.
-We use telescopes, both ground and space based and we have instruments on NASA's Cassini mission to Saturn and Titan.
-We are also partners with San Diego State University in the construction of the 1.25m Phillips Claud telescope at Mt.
+We investigate the solar system, our galaxy, extragalactic phenomena, and the large-scale structure and geometry of the universe.
+We use telescopes, both ground and space based, to hunt for exoplanets, study black holes, and characterize galaxy evolution; we are partners with San Diego State University in the construction of the 1.25m Phillips Claud telescope at Mt.
 Laguna Observatory, 45 miles east of San Diego.
-We have an active plasma astrophysics program researching both solar system and cosmological phenomena.
+Closer to home, we had instruments on NASA's Cassini mission to Saturn and Titan.
+We also have an active plasma astrophysics program researching both solar system and cosmological phenomena.

 Sincerely,